open-telemetry/community/projects/feature-flag.md

 We expect the project to take about 1 calendar quarter.
 The OpenFeature project is currently targeting Kubecon NA 2024 to announce stable OpenTelemetry support.

-- 2-4 weeks - First experimental semantic convention built on pre-exising feature flag semantic conventions
+- 2-4 weeks - First experimental semantic convention built on pre-existing feature flag semantic conventions
 - 2-4 weeks - Prototype implementation and review
 - 2-4 weeks - Incorporate feedback from prototype implementers
 - 2-4 weeks - Final review period including the greater spec and maintainer community